 Co-Principal Investigator (2019-2022).
 Student Engagement in Mathematics: A Longitudinal Study of Classroom and Psychosocial Processes.
 With Ming-Te Wang (PI), Xu Qin (Co-PI), and Jennifer Fredricks (Co-I).
 National Science Foundation ($1.5 million).

-Kokka, K. & Chao, T. (in press).
-How I show up for Brown and Black Students: Investigating Asian American Male Mathematics Teacher Identity.
+Kokka, K. & Chao, T. (2020).
+How I show up for Brown and Black Students: Asian American Male Mathematics Teachers Seeking Solidarity.
 In Bristol, T. & Woodson, A. (Eds).
 Out of Many One: Male Teachers of Color and the Re-making of the Teaching Force.
-Race Ethnicity and Education.
+Race Ethnicity and Education, 23(3).

 Kokka, K. (2018).
 Radical STEM Teacher Activism: Collaborative Organizing to Sustain Social Justice Pedagogy in STEM fields.
 The Journal of Educational Foundations, 31(1,2), 86-113.